k-nuth/kth/docs/utxo-store-api-requirements.md

 that **no historical lookup per inserted output is needed, and none is asked for** — the delta a valid chain produces does not create the ambiguity.

+### Two durable markers, for two different things

+They are easy to conflate and they answer different questions:

+- **the validated-invariant marker** — records that the database completed the global uniqueness validation.
+Missing, or left behind by an interrupted migration, the validation is repeated or the database is refused. **Full validation belongs to migration, not to every open**: a scan over tens of millions of keys is not something to pay at each startup, and a normal open only checks the marker.

+  **It is bound to the invariant schema's version, not to the catalogue generation.** The generation advances during ordinary work; tying the certification to it would invalidate it after every compaction or rotation and demand another full scan.
+The two are different things: a schema epoch changes only when a migration is required, while an operational generation may advance and keep the certification — provided the operation completed and preserved the invariant.

+  Which puts a duty on any durable mutation that could leave the state ambiguous.
+  It must either **carry the certification across atomically**, or **mark it dirty before mutating and restore it only on completion**. #600 covers batches;
+  compaction and rotation need the equivalent rule unless they are crash-atomic.
+- **the in-flight batch marker** (#600) — records that a mutation of the set began and did not complete delta, deletions and height recoverably.

+Neither substitutes for the other.
+The first says the database was ever known sound; the second says whether the last thing done to it finished.

-**Why that is not enough on its own.** Consensus proves the *logical* state is unique.
+**Why consensus is not enough on its own.** Consensus proves the *logical* state is unique.
 It says nothing about whether an *existing physical database* is sound: a storage bug, an interrupted transition or older behaviour could have left a duplicate, after BIP34 as much as before.
 So **migration validates the invariant over the whole database**, not only over pre-BIP34 history.
 After that, transitions